ric70x7/Buffers/README.md

-# Tests
+# Buffers

-Just a repo to practice tests
+Just a repo to show some buffer functions and practice tests.